Nearly three triples

 Yet another massive win for Australia.
 They overwhelmed England by an innings and 332 runs in the first Test in Brisbane.
 Don Bradman cracked 187, having controversially been given not out early in his innings, to lead the Aussies to 645 before Keith Miller (7 for 60) in the first innings, and Ernie Toshack (6 for 82) in the second, hurried England to a humiliating defeat.

 A historic day for New Zealand, who won their first series against Australia and became the first holders of the Trans-Tasman Trophy.
-They took the third Test in Perth by six wickets with ten overs to spare.
-It wasn't always pretty - New Zealand's first-innings 299 took 157 overs - but it was historic, and in a big game the Kiwis' big guns delivered: Richard Hadlee took 11 for 155 (making it 33 in the three-match series) and Martin Crowe hit 113 runs for once out.
+They took the third Test, in Perth, by six wickets with ten overs to spare.
+It wasn't always pretty - New Zealand's first-innings 299 took 157 overs - but it was historic, and in a big game their big guns delivered: Richard Hadlee took 11 for 155 (making it 33 in the three-match series) and Martin Crowe hit 113 runs for once out.

 Birth of a man who fell prey to Steve Waugh's mental disintegration tactics like no other.
 Indian seamer Ajit Agarkar was a batsman useful enough to have hit 67 off 25 balls in an ODI, and a Test hundred at Lord's, but at one stage seven Test innings against the Aussies did not fetch him a single run.
 In Australia in 1999-2000 he followed four consecutive golden ducks with a second-baller.
 For good measure, he added a pair in Mumbai in the first Test against the Aussies in 2000-01.
 Agarkar has had his moments in international cricket - he was the fastest to reach 50 wickets in ODIs (a record Ajantha Mendis has since taken), and took 6 for 41 as India clinched a famous victory against the Australians in Adelaide in 2003-04.
 However, lack of consistency was his biggest drawback.
 He captained the Mumbai team to their 40th Ranji title, in 2012-13, and retired before the start of the next season.